MicrosoftDocs/ATADocs/ATPDocs/uninstall-sensor.md

 ## Remove a duplicate sensor

-This scenario may occur after an in-place sensor upgrade, and the sensor appears twice in the [!INCLUDE [Product short](includes/product-short.md)] portal.
+This scenario may occur after an in-place sensor upgrade, and the sensor appears twice in the Microsoft 365 Defenderportal.

 1. In [Microsoft 365 Defender](https://security.microsoft.com), go to **Settings** and then **Identities**.
 Select the **Sensors** tab, which displays all your Defender for Identity sensors.
 1. Locate the orphaned sensor and select **Delete** (trash can icon).